MinaProtocol/mina/README-dev.md

 There are a variety of C libraries we expect to be available in the system.
 These are also listed in the dockerfiles.
-Unlike most of the C libraries, which are installed using `apt` in the dockerfiles, the libraries for RocksDB are automatically installed when building Coda via a `dune` rule in the library ocaml-rocksdb.
+Unlike most of the C libraries, which are installed using `apt` in the dockerfiles, the libraries for RocksDB are automatically installed when building Mina via a `dune` rule in the library ocaml-rocksdb.

 ## Steps for adding a new dependency

 Rarely, you may edit one of our forked opam-pinned packages, or add a new system dependency (like libsodium).
-Some of the pinned packages are git submodules, others inhabit the git Coda repository.
+Some of the pinned packages are git submodules, others inhabit the git Mina repository.

-If an existing pinned package is updated, either in the Coda repository or in the the submodule's repository, it will be automatically re-pinned in CI.
+If an existing pinned package is updated, either in the Mina repository or in the the submodule's repository, it will be automatically re-pinned in CI.

-If you add a new package in the Coda repository or as a submodule, you must do all of the following:
+If you add a new package in the Mina repository or as a submodule, you must do all of the following:

 1. Update [`Dockerfile-toolchain`](/dockerfiles/Dockerfile-toolchain) as required; there are comments that distinguish the treatment of submodules from other packages